-You can find further details of these sessions and book a place on the 'What's On?' calendar.
+You can find further details of this session and book a place on the 'What's On?' calendar.

-Throughout the summer, we will run some virtual study sessions for non-native English speaking students who want to connect with their classmates whilst studying.
-Students will be invited to log-in and study quietly on Zoom, whilst having the chance to ask our Peer Tutors any questions and to chat to other students during regular breaks.
+Throughout the summer, we ran some virtual study sessions for non-native English speaking students who want to connect with their classmates whilst studying.
+Students were invited to log-in and study quietly on Zoom, whilst having the chance to ask our Peer Tutors any questions and to chat to other students during regular breaks.

-Our Peer Tutors will not be able to read and provide feedback on your written work in these sessions, so please book a one-to-one appointment if this is the support you are looking for.
+Our Peer Tutors are not able to read and provide feedback on your written work in these sessions, so please book a one-to-one appointment if this is the support you are looking for.

 Still, have questions?
 Take a look at our Frequently Asked Questions.

 You can also see what range of resources UCL has on offer to help you improve your written and spoken English here.